-That’s why we’ve worked to eliminate homelessness in Tarrant County since 1984.
+That’s why we’ve worked to eliminate the cycle of homelessness in Tarrant County since 1984.
 Our organization is the largest provider of services to our county’s residents who are experiencing homelessness, with a “housing first” approach designed to address root causes from a place of strength and stability.

 But it’s about more than meeting needs – it’s about making a difference for the entire community.
 Here’s why:

 - Research supports “housing first” as an effective solution to homelessness, with participants shown to access housing faster and be more likely to remain stably housed.***